 - B.2.1 Retain and preserve masonry features that contribute to the overall historic character and form including their functional and decorative features and detail. - B.2.2 Maintain and protect masonry features, surfaces, and details through tooled joint appropriate methods. - B.2.3 As a general rule, only repoint where there is deterioration.
 Repointing should only be done by an experienced professional.
-If you repoint: duplicate the original mortar in strength, composition, color, and texture; rake the joint to an even face and uniform depth, preferably with hand tools; and, duplicate old mortar joints in width and profile. - B.2.4 Repair masonry features, surfaces, and details using appropriate repair methods including repointing, consolidating, piecing in, and patching. - B.2.5 Replace any portions of a masonry feature that are damaged or deteriorated beyond repair.
+If you repoint: duplicate the original mortar in strength, composition, color, and texture; rake the joint to an even face and uniform depth, preferably with hand tools; and, duplicate old mortar joints in width and profile. - B.2.4 Repair masonry features, surfaces, and details using appropriate repair methods including repointing, consolidating, piecing in, and patching. - Replace any portions of a masonry feature that are B.2.5 damaged or deteriorated beyond repair.
 Match the original design, material, dimension, pattern, detail, texture, and color.
 Limit replacement to the damaged area if possible.
-Consider substituting compatible materials for the original only if it is not technically feasible to replace in kind. - B.2.6 If a masonry feature is completely missing, replace it with a new feature that is based upon accurate documentation of the original or is a new design compatible in scale, material, size, color, and detail with the historic character of the building and district. - B.2.7 Unpainted masonry should not be painted. - B.2.8 Repaint masonry surfaces that were previously painted in colors appropriate to the building or site. - B.2.9 Parging is not allowed. - B.2.10 For recycled bricks, the weathered side should face the outside. - B.2.11 It is not appropriate to create a false sense of historical development by making changes to masonry features, such as adding conjectural features based upon insufficient historical, pictorial, or physical documentation.
+Consider substituting compatible materials for the original only if it is not technically feasible to replace in kind. - B.2.6 If a masonry feature is completely missing, replace it with a new feature that is based upon accurate documentation of the original or is a new design compatible in scale, material, size, color, and detail with the historic character of the building and district. - B.2.7 Unpainted masonry should not be painted. - B.2.8 Repaint masonry surfaces that were previously painted in colors appropriate to the building or site. - B.2.9 Parging is not allowed. - B.2.10 For recycled bricks, the weathered side should face the outside.